-The development of the Loxton WEF 1 infrastructure would result in habitat loss and an increase in overall cumulative impacts on fauna and flora in the area.
-The contribution of the Loxton WEF 1 to cumulative impact at 65 ha is not considered highly significant, given the avoidance of the sensitive features of the site.
-There are no observable corridors or gradients evident across the
+The development of the Loxton WEF 2 infrastructure would result in habitat loss and an increase in overall cumulative impacts on fauna and flora in the area.
+The contribution of the Loxton WEF 2 to cumulative impact at 110 ha is not considered highly significant, given the avoidance of the sensitive features of the site.
+There are no observable corridors or gradients evident across the site that would be likely to be disrupted by the development.
+In addition, the wind farm would remain porous for most species and while some species would likely avoid the inner parts of the wind farm, it is likely that most species would at least be able to move through the wind farm area for migration or movement purposes if required.

-6 ASSESSMENT OF IMPACTS ON TERRESTRIAL BIODIVERSITY-LOXTON 1 WEF
+6 ASSESSMENT OF IMPACTS ON TERRESTRIAL BIODIVERSITY-LOXTON 2 WEF

-An assessment of the likely significance of the impacts identified above is made below for the impacts of the Loxton WEF 1 on Terrestrial Biodiversity.
+An assessment of the likely significance of the impacts identified above is made below for the impacts of the Loxton WEF 2 on Terrestrial Biodiversity.